nikandr-surkov/Make-TON-Telegram-Mini-App-3/README.md

 - `app/page.tsx`: Main page component
 - `components/ReferralSystem.tsx`: Referral system component
 - `app/api/referrals/route.ts`: API route for handling referrals
-- `lib/storage.ts`: File-based storage utility functions
+- `lib/storage.ts`: In-memory storage utility functions

+## Note on Data Storage

+This demo uses an in-memory storage solution for simplicity and to avoid file system permission issues in serverless environments.
+In a production application, you should use a database or other persistent storage solution to maintain referral data across server restarts and multiple instances.

 ## YouTube Channel